LeanBark/flaskDBProject/README.md

 - Sales invoices for each restaurant in terms of each item from their menu that was sold

 This implementation was designed for use as a back-end UI that allows for database access/maintenance.
 This can be utilized as a working template for users who are relatively new to how the Flask framework can be utilized to pass SQL queries and retrieve/modify/display database records stored in a relational database, such as a mariaDB server.
 Additional features provided allow the user to:
+ - Automatically install all required modules not provided in the Python standard library by executing the ```setup.py``` file
- - Supplement the database with additional records by executing the "data_collection.py" file
+ - Supplement the database with additional records by executing the ```data_collection.py``` file
  - Generate a CSV file of any specific restaurant's menu information or existing invoices that can be stored locally or within the cloned directory

 # Environment Setup